 As an Orlando local – and an Orlando local with a very sweet tooth – I love finding new places to grab something sweet, especially something that looks as good as it tastes!
 Whether it’s a scoop of homemade ice cream, a box of mini cupcakes, freshly made doughnuts, or cookies so good that they sell out completely every day, this town has some of the best and most beautiful sweet treats of anywhere I know.
+There are lots of Instagrammable places in Orlando, and luckily a lot of them are delicious!
 These are my top 10 most Instragrammable sweet treats in Orlando, with all the details on where and when you can find these goodies!
 Try to keep your drooling to a minimum!

 1. Sweet by Holly